 Best described as Network meets Sesame Street, Death To Smoochy is a dark but colourful satire about a beloved fuschia-foam rhinoceros created and played by well-meaning sap Sheldon Mopes (Edward Norton).
 With his unshakeable integrity, Sheldon is targeted not only by his disgraced predecessor Rainbow Randolph (Robin Williams), but also by unscrupulous charity executives, exasperated network executives, and even some actual Irish mobsters.

 Beyond the poor critical reception and its box-office bomb status, Smoochy has previously been dubbed the movie that killed FilmFour, as the British company stumped up $5m of the reported $50m budget for the film, which never got a release in UK cinemas.
 Instead, the film went straight to VHS and DVD, and Channel 4 folded the production arm into its TV drama department later that year.
-It was later relaunched in 2006, to far greater success, but Smoochy remains a notorious flop.
+It was later relaunched as Film4 in 2006, to far greater success, but Smoochy remains a notorious flop.

 Still, the movie isn’t what its press might suggest.
 It’s definitely episodic, playing more like a six-part HBO sitcom strung together in movie format, but there are some quite pointed jabs at commercialised children’s entertainment guiding the wilful nastiness in Seinfeld writer Adam Resnick’s script.
 Granted, there are a lot of swastikas, ice skating, and penis-shaped cookies too, but even in throwing everything at the wall, what sticks is enjoyable absurd.